BluePurplePro/Pegatron-H87-M1-Hackintosh-Ventura/README.md

 - https://dortania.github.io/OpenCore-Legacy-Patcher/

 # Deployment
-To deploy this project properly, please obtain the EFI folder from this repository, edit the config.plist to generate new serial number, rom, UUID, etcetera, then save config.plist, and place the files onto the appropriate ESP EFI partition in order to boot using OpenCore bootloader and proceed with your installation of macOS.
+To deploy this project properly, please obtain the EFI folder from this repository, edit the config.plist to **generate new serial number, rom, UUID, etcetera**, then save config.plist, and place the files onto the appropriate ESP EFI partition in order to boot using OpenCore bootloader and proceed with your installation of macOS.

 # Documentation
 _The hardware in this Machine is as follows_: